johnivore/basic-castle/README.md

 # basic-castle

-Minimalist dotfiles for use with homeshick.
+Minimalist dotfiles for use with `homeshick`.

 ## Setup

-Copy bootstrap.sh to the remote system and run it.
+Copy `bootstrap.sh` to the remote system and run it.

 ```
 wget https://gitlab.com/johnivore/basic-castle/raw/master/bootstrap.sh